ALOHA!

 And for even more grand scenic views of the ocean and lava fields, you can hike the Hoapili Trail!

-This starts from La Perouse Bay, and you will be hiking along the coast across lava fields in South Maui.
+This starts from La Perouse Bay, and you will be hiking along the coast across Maui lava fields.

 This is among the best Maui hikes to do that can be perfect for your first trip to Maui!